Tech advances that are preparing students for the future of work

 There is no doubt that computers will continue to play a role in all facets of education, business, and industry.
 But other advancements that are coming online now could have wide-reaching applications in the future.
 Students who leverage and master these technologies today could be the entrepreneurs, venture capitalists, business leaders, and inventors of tomorrow.

 From Google Glass to Oculus, virtual reality augmentation is slowly starting to enter the real world in practical applications.
 Powered by advanced quad core processors, such as the Snapdragon by Qualcomm, these devices provide all-new means to view and engage with content and media.
 These chips support the speed and performance necessary for computer vision experiences.
 Though it’s easy to write off VR goggles like the Oculus Rift as nothing more than simple diversions, it’s important to realize that the hardware itself is highly adaptable.
-In some instances, these devices might be using as gaming platforms, but the possibilities hardly end there.
+In some instances, these devices might be used as gaming platforms, but the possibilities hardly end there.

 The hardware for VR augmentation is now available; it’s simply a matter of software catching up.
 Imagine the possibilities: tomorrow’s doctors and physicians could perform surgery remotely through the use of VR augmentation goggles and on-site robotics; or perhaps architects and engineers could inspect their works in three dimensions, at varying scales, to look for weaknesses or areas of improvement.
 With VR goggles, you can inspect microchips from “ground” level or peer inside of a patient’s heart – the possibilities are endless.
 Students who study and develop VR applications now will likely find their talents are highly sought after in the future.